Skip to main content

 Audit ratings

-We measure providers’ conformance with the strengthened Aged Care Quality Standards (strengthened Quality Standards) and give audit ratings at the Outcome and Standard levels.
+During an audit, we measure providers’ conformance against the strengthened Aged Care Quality Standards (strengthened Quality Standards) and give audit ratings at the Outcome and Standard levels.

 We use the evidence we collect during the audit to decide on the audit rating.
 We can give a rating of: